maplelabs/FOSS-Projects/docs/FAQs/discord.md

 <a name="question5"></a>
 Q. What is Discord Nitro? \
-A. With Nitro, you’ll get many awesome chat perks to enhance your Discord experience!
-Upgrade your emoji, enjoy bigger file uploads, stand out in your favorite Discords, and more!.
+A. With Nitro, you may get perks to enhance your Discord experience.
+Check out discord site for more details.

+<a name="question6"></a>
+Q. My questions are list here, what should I do? \
+A. Drop a message in "help-needed" channel or write to foss@maplelabs.com